aravind33b/Dutch-Auction-smart-contract/README.md

 UI for BasicDutchAuction -  Designed a simple UI for BasicDutchAuction (Version 1.0) which shows details about current seller's and buyer's wallet addresses and details about auction status.

 # Version 7.0:
-UI Deployment - Deployed the above version using IPFS which can be accessed here: ipns:// Ex: ipns://k51qzi5uqu5djaqzr14lk3v2twomh3odmtyc5z3ftivd9l5mbdmmk4ni05bmwz
+UI Deployment - Deployed the above version using IPFS which can be accessed here:

+ipns://k51qzi5uqu5djaqzr14lk3v2twomh3odmtyc5z3ftivd9l5mbdmmk4ni05bmwz

 If the ipns url above is not working or is throwing 504 timeout error, install ipfs browser extension and try again